Hiring at the best of times can be a challenge when you have your normal job demands:

 Before selecting your preferred candidate, it’s imperative that you take the time to call their referees to verify what they said to you during the interview and on their CV.

-Whilst this isn’t a fool-proof method of determining if a candidate is actually capable of success in their new role, it will confirm that to the best of their former colleague or manager’s ability that they were successful in their previous roles and will, therefore, have a higher chance of success at your organisation.
+Whilst this isn’t a fool-proof method of determining if a candidate is actually capable of success in their new role, it will confirm that to the best of their former colleague or manager’s ability that they were successful in their previous roles and will, therefore, have a higher chance of success at your organization.

 Select the final candidate and close them (30 minutes)